Thorium Hydride SDS

 Ingestion: May be harmful if swallowed.

-Skin contact: May cause allergic skin reaction.
+Skin contact: This may cause allergic skin reactions.

 Eye contact: Avoid contact with eyes.